On Approximation of $2$D Persistence Modules by Interval-decomposables: Compression and Compressed Multiplicities

 It is well-known that all representations of $\Gf{1,n}$ are interval-decomposable, and thus Theorem~\ref{thm:interval} is applicable.
 Thus,

 where if $i-1$ and/or $j+1$ is not in $\Gf{1,n}$, the corresponding term above is $0$.
 Expanding and rearranging terms gives us the required expression. \end{proof}

-We note that the same formula has been obtained by using Auslander-Reiten Theory in the paper \cite{Asashiba2017} (Equation~(9) of \cite{Asashiba2017}).
-Our Theorem~\ref{thm:interval} here uses only the local lattice structure of $\II{1,n}$, and it would be interesting to explore Theorem~\ref{thm:interval} using a representation-theoretic perspective.
+We note that the same formula has been obtained by using Auslander-Reiten theory in the paper \cite{Asashiba2017} (Equation~(9) of \cite{Asashiba2017}).
+Our Theorem~\ref{thm:interval} here uses only the local lattice structure of $\II{m,n}$, and it may be interesting to explore Theorem~\ref{thm:interval} using Auslander-Reiten theory, and more generally, a representation-theoretic perspective.